Talk to the Director |

 - Resource and Safer Sex Materials -

-and relationship abuse.
-We also provide free male and female condoms
+various topics.
+We also provide free internal and

 Women's Center writing tutor

-Katherine will hold writing drop-in hours every Monday at
+Jess will hold writing drop-in hours every Wednesday at late-night study

 Escape from Tisch and come study or hang out with us on Monday,

 Tuesday and Wednesday nights from 7-11.
-There are snacks!
-And computers,
+There are snacks, computers,

 free printing, and comfy chairs.
 For those who like silence, there is a